EricWay1024/mark-latex/README.md

 3. **Open a Folder**
    - Click "Open Folder" in the toolbar
-   - Select a folder containing PDF files
+   - Select a folder containing PDF files, or a Moodle-unzipped submission folder
-   - The application will load all PDFs recursively
+   - The application will load all PDFs recursively or map Moodle submissions by student

 4. **Add Annotations**
    - Double-click on any PDF page to add a new annotation